 A certificate from the accredited program is desirable.

 Applicants that did not complete an accredited program will require a minimum of a University Bachelor of Science degree in chemistry with at least 16 single semester courses in chemistry.
 At least two single semester courses must be in each of three of the five major chemistry subdisciplines (biochemistry, organic, inorganic, physical, and analytical chemistry) and at least one of the two courses in each of the chosen subdisciplines must be at the senior (3rd or 4th year university) level.

 All applicants must also successfully complete the ACPA professional courses on Professional Ethics for Chemists and the online Jurisprudence course before they will be considered for full professional membership.

-In addition, at least four years of full-time chemistry-related work experience are required.
+In addition, at least four years of full-time chemistry-related post undergraduate work experience are required.
 One year of work experience credit will be granted to those applicants who have completed an M.Sc. degree in chemistry.
 A maximum work experience credit of two years will be granted to those applicants who have completed either a Ph.D. in chemistry or an M.Sc. in chemistry plus a Ph.D. in chemistry.
 A maximum of one additional year of work experience credit will be granted for one or more years of post-doctoral fellowship work.